pdxdave/o_auth/PageNotes.md

 - the responseType is what kind of info we want back after authenticating a user.
 The token is so we can make API calls.
 The id_token is from OpenIdConnect.
 It's a layer over 0Auth.
 - scope is where we specify permissions.
 - LOGIN  when this.auth0.authorize() is called it will redirect the browser to the Auth0 login page.
 This needs to be instantiated in the App.js page.
 It will be in the constructor.
+- LOGOUT make sure in auth0.com the following is in the applications: Allowed Logout URLs should be http://localhost:3000 and save.
+- GET ACCESS TOKEN does just that.
+It gets the token from local storage.
+- GET PROFILE will return the profile if it's already found.
+Notice that it's initialized in the constructor at top.
+If we don't have a user profile, we'll call the userInfo on Auth0 and pass it the access token.
 -

 #### App.js